Updated for 2024 – now includes information on dental internships abroad!

 Calling all dentists, dental hygienists, or students aspiring to work in the dental health field are interested in dental volunteer abroad and dental elective projects!

 In some countries, a lack of access to oral healthcare and education puts children and adults at risk of developing serious medical problems.
 Currently, oral diseases and conditions affect 3.58 billion people worldwide, according to a World Health Organization report.
 As dental health is one of the most underserved healthcare fields, there are dental volunteer projects around the globe that need your expertise.

 If you have a passion for helping others, why not put your dental skills and passion to dentistry to good use?
 Many great projects are mobilizing skilled volunteers like yourself to maintain smiles and promote good oral health.

 In this article, we’ll give a comprehensive snapshot of what overseas dental volunteering abroad is like and give you advice from fellow volunteers.
 We’ll also point you towards reputable, high-quality dental volunteer projects and super affordable dentistry elective projects, such as those offered by International Volunteer HQ (over 130,000 volunteers to-date!), Volunteering Solutions, and GoEco.
 We’ll also highlight awesome intern abroad projects such as Intern Abroad HQ’s dentistry intern program, Maximo Nivel’s dental internship abroad programs in Latin America, and Projects Abroad’s seven dental internships around the world!

 Dental Volunteering and Interning Abroad: What’s Involved?

-Dental volunteering abroad encompasses a broad range of work and activities.
-Dental health volunteer experiences could vary based on location, the needs of the local population, the specific mission of the volunteer abroad project, and the skills that you bring to the table.
+Dental volunteering and interning abroad encompasses a broad range of work and activities.
+Dental health volunteer experiences could vary based on location, the needs of the local population, the specific mission of the volunteer abroad project / internship, and the skills that you bring to the table.

 Typical activities include:

 - Dental health education (brushing and flossing techniques, etc.)